ztpublic/anki-ai/README.md

 make package
 ```

-The package target builds the React frontend first, then writes `dist/anki_ai.ankiaddon`.
-Its contents are rooted at the add-on files themselves, as required by Anki, rather than containing an extra `anki_ai/` parent directory.
+The package target builds the React frontend first, then writes
+`dist/anki_ai.ankiaddon`.
+The archive contents are rooted at the add-on files
+themselves, as required by Anki, rather than inside an extra `anki_ai/` parent
+directory.

+## Configuration

+The add-on includes Anki configuration files:

+- `anki_ai/config.json` currently contains `{"enabled": true}`.
+- `anki_ai/config.md` documents that setting.

+The setting is present for future behavior gates.
+The current add-on still
+registers its menu item regardless of this value.

+## Known Gaps

+- No LLM provider integration is wired up yet.
+- Uploaded files are selected in the UI but not parsed.
+- Generated cards are simulated, not produced by a backend model.
+- Saving cards only updates frontend state for the current dialog session.
+- No notes are written into the Anki collection yet.